Reno Vet Clinic Services

 Your senior pet’s wellness examination is also your chance to have us address any of your questions or concerns about your pet.
 We welcome your questions and encourage you to be involved in decisions regarding your pet’s health care.

 Older pets make wonderful companions, and thanks to advances in veterinary medicine, pets are living longer than ever!
 You are an important ally in your senior pet’s health care.
 At Klaich Reno Animal Hospital, we are here to help ensure that your pet is safe and happy throughout the “golden years.”

 Your pet can benefit greatly from regular wellness examinations or checkups.
 Whether your pet is a youngster, a “senior citizen,” or any age in between, wellness examinations provide an excellent opportunity for us to conduct a thorough physical examination and develop a health profile for your pet.
 This information will help us identify medical problems and any other issues that can affect your pet’s health and quality of life.

-A wellness examination includes an evaluation of all of your pet’s major organ systems.
+A wellness examination at our Reno animal hospital includes an evaluation of all of your pet’s major organ systems.
 We’ll use the wellness visit to ask you questions about your pet’s behavior, appetite, exercise habits, and regular activities at home.
 This is also an excellent time for us to discuss any routine diagnostic testing that may benefit your pet or to recommend any vaccinations that may be due.
 If your pet seems healthy, a wellness examination is a good opportunity to note any changes, such as weight gain or loss or other subtle changes that may not be evident at home.
 Sometimes, information obtained during a wellness examination can help detect early signs of illness and address health issues before they progress.